 Due to the charter agreement and tax laws, Units are "subordinate" to your chartered partner (CO).
-Some chartered partners are willing to allow units to use their tax ID number so their unit will be able to obtain a checking account.
-This is perfectly legal, but some chartered partners have concerns.
+Some chartered partners are willing to allow units to use their tax ID number so their unit will be able to obtain a checking legabulblu Thisoimpersentably er partners have concerns.